Meet The Team

 In realizing that things haven’t changed much in the decades she’s been suffering from endo, she is drawing on her business experience and grit, pulling up her big pants, and making it her mission to launch a more effective information sharing platform through EndoGate™ as soon as humanly possible.
 She is partnering with EndoArmy to move forward as a collaborative team to reach as many warriors as possible.

 Amy Melhuish (Partner)

 WOMEN WITH ENDO

 STRUGGLE IN SILENCE

 There Has to be a Better Way Forward

 EndoArmy was created by endo warriors for endo warriors.
-Our goal is to help as many individuals effected by endometriosis as possible.
+Our goal is to help as many individuals affected by endometriosis as possible.
 We hope to help each warrior feel less lonely, to not give up on their dreams, and to be more educated on this disease process.
 We are done standing by while so many are suffering in silence.
 Just because there isn’t cure right now doesn’t mean all is lost.
-To bring understanding and awareness to this horrible disease is to also brings hope.
+To bring understanding and awareness to this horrible disease is to also bring hope.
 We are Warriors.